What is emotional intelligence?

 - “Leveraging diversity“.
 Recognizing unity in the realm of differences.

 - “Understanding others“.
 Being able to relate others to responding to their emotional needs effectively.

 5. Social skills

 Social skills are undoubtedly one of the most important skills you need to have in order to succeed in your career.
 We are living in a fast facing global economy.
 This means that you need to develop social skills that can help you adapt to a constant change.
 Thus, you need to possess high EQ to better fit yourself into the world.

 Here are the skills you need to develop:

 - “Influence“.
-It involves an ability to persuade others.
+It involves the ability to persuade others.

 - “Communication“.
 The ability to send and accept information clearly.